philippstehr/philippstehr.github.io/CV.md

 - *Defining the Corporate Demos for Democratic Corporations*
     - 27 Apr 2021, Oxford Graduate Conference in Political Theory
     - 1 Oct 2021, VIII.
 Tagung für praktische Philosophie, Salzburg
-- *On Objective Function and Emancipatory Commitment.
-Lessons on Methodology from the early Frankfurt School* 29 Jun 2021, University of Leeds Graduate Political Theory Conference

 ## LANGUAGES